tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 Simple enough.
 We could hook up this function to an input source somewhere on disk and some output sink like an output file.
-This program would use resources like memory, cpu time, file descriptors and disk space.
+This program would use resources like memory, CPU time, file descriptors and disk space.

 If the amount of memory does not grow beyond a finite bound, for all